learingsession/classroomrepo/README.md

 • CSS

 ## 🎯 Significance of the Project
-Rather than limiting my learning to isolated examples or tutorials, this project allowed me to:
+Rather than limiting my learning to isolated examples or tutorials, this project allowed me to
 - Apply foundational concepts to a **real-world inspired use case**
 - Strengthen my understanding of **CSS layout techniques**
 - Develop confidence in building structured and visually organized webpages